Building your organization’s capacity

 Automated auditing tools

 Software can be very useful in testing website accessibility, but only up to a point.
 Most WCAG requirements cannot be verified by software alone.
 There are a number of underlying problems associated with using just automated tools to test for accessibility.
 Generally speaking, automated accessibility testing tools are very limited in being able to uncover real problems.
 They can’t adequately check for the majority of accessibility guidelines and can sometimes report problems that aren’t actually problems.
 The only real benefit of using an automated testing tool is to get a top level feel of how accessible (or inaccessible) your website is.
 In terms of getting real recommendations for fixing real problems, an accessibility audit is the approach to take.
 Automated auditing tools are best used by experts who can interpret their results accurately.
 In particular, auditors need to be able to quickly identify false positive and false negative results from the tools.

 “We have been working with Accessibility Services Canada for several years as part of our process to maintain our corporate website in compliance with the AODA.
 We have appreciated their vast expertise, keen eye for detail, and clear, comprehensive explanations during our annual website accessibility audits.
 Their guidance has been instrumental in ensuring our website and PDFs are accessible and user-friendly.
 Many of our staff have also attended their training courses, which are always well-run and informative.”

-Email us your website address and we’d be happy to send you a quote!
+If you would like a free website accessibility audit quotes email us your website address and we’d be happy to send you a a detailed proposal.